usecakework/cakework/examples/examples/python/hello_world/README.md

 Make sure that the activity name matches the name of the function that you're invoking as part of an activity.

 Example:
-`cakework deploy id app activity /Users/jessieyoung/workspace/cakework-examples/examples/python/hello_world`
+`cakework deploy app activity /Users/jessieyoung/workspace/cakework-examples/examples/python/hello_world`

 Modify `call_activity.py` to pass the parameters that you wish.